Stream Processing & Apache Flink - News and Best Practices

 Written by Giannis Polyzos and Jark Wu | 23 October 2024

-We are excited to announce Fluss, a breakthrough project that addresses the longstanding challenges in streaming data storage and analytics.
-Fluss, which stands for Flink Unified Streaming Storage, is designed to offer a high-performance, scalable, and fully integrated solution for real-time data processing with Apache Flink®, driving our vision towards a complete unified batch and streaming data platform.
+We are excited to introduce Fluss, a groundbreaking project designed to tackle longstanding challenges in streaming data storage and analytics.
+Named after the German word for 'river,' Fluss is engineered to offer a high-performance, scalable, and fully integrated solution for real-time data processing with Apache Flink®, driving our vision towards a complete unified batch and streaming data platform.

 Streaming Storage for Next-Generation Data Analytics